ingerjm0/hifi-docs-review/03.create/02.avatars/01.create-avatars/docs.md

 No matter how you [created your custom avatar](../), you must convert your FBX model to FST before using that avatar in High Fidelity.
 This process is called *packaging your avatar*.

+If you wish to host your avatar on our Marketplace and make it available for purchase, you can use our [Avatar Packager](#use-the-avatar-packager).
+If you want to [host your avatar](../host-avatar) on a cloud service, you can [generate an FST file](#generate-an-fst-file) to upload to the service of your choice.

 ### Generate an FST File
 High Fidelity provides a built-in tool that will create an FST file that will animate our avatar in VR.